Predicting Covid-19 EMS Incidents from Daily Hospitalization Trends: Appendix

 \subsection{Comparison of change point locations with respect to various choices of penalty}

-To evaluate the impact of pandemic on non-pandemic incidents, we identified changes in mean and variance (cpt.meanvar) with approximate methods (Binary Segmentation) and BIC penalty assuming underlying normal distribution.
+To evaluate the impact of pandemic on non-pandemic incidents, we identified changes in mean and variance with binary segmentation method and BIC penalty assuming underlying normal distribution.
 To restrict our attention to the impact of the pandemic only, we chose the maximal number of change points as 2.
-When we allowed a greater number of change points, Binary Segmentation with both BIC penalty and SIC \cite{chen1997testing} penalty also identified the date April 8th, around which the non-pandemic incidents began to bounce back from the lowest point.
+When we allowed a greater number of change points, binary segmentation with both BIC penalty and Schwarz information criterion (SIC \cite{chen1997testing}) penalty also identified the date April 8th, around which the non-pandemic incidents began to increase from the lowest point.
 We have also tested the PELT method, which failed to produce meaningful results.
 To identify changes in mean and variance, the PELT method was sensitive to random noise and produced too many dates.
 When we restricted the PELT method to variance only, it failed to identify the date March 17th.

-To identify multiple change points in the new daily hospitalization data, we applied exact change point detection (PELT) method on variance with MBIC penalty assuming underlying normal distribution.
+To identify multiple change points in the daily hospitalization data, we applied PELT method on variance with MBIC penalty assuming underlying normal distribution.
 We chose PELT on variance with MBIC penalty because it produced a relatively small number of change points, which could help avoid overfitting.
-The PELT method with other types of penalties (BIC, AIC, SIC), as well as the Binary Segmentation method, however, produced too many change points ($\ge 6$).
+The PELT method with other types of penalties (BIC, Akaike information criterion (AIC), SIC), as well as the Binary Segmentation method, however, produced too many change points ($\ge 6$).